top of page

 Twenty Bellows seeks to showcase the work of the next generation of artisans - those who work in word and verse with the same intensity of a blacksmith and their hammer.
 Emphasizing the work of emerging and unpublished writers and poets, 20B seeks to amplify their voices in print and on stage.

-As Managing Editor, I seek to create community by organizing events that showcase seasoned and emerging writers from Colorado and Wyoming.
+As Managing Editor, I create community through organizing events that showcase seasoned and emerging writers from Colorado and Wyoming.
 My work is rooted in amplifying marginalized voices through opportunities to share their stories and connect with each other.

 BIOGRAPAPHY